k-huynh/khcraft/README.md

 KHCraft is a papermc plugin used by JJJ to change the progression system of vanilla Minecraft.
 Don't judge the name plz I couldn't come up with a better one 🙂

 # Status
-### Broken 💔 maybe 71% done?
+### Broken 💔 maybe 92% done?
 <br>

 ## Still to-do (in no particular order)
 - change loot tables
 - custom achievements
+- test everything properly lol
+- daily KB bonus

+## Doing
 - cap repair costs for elytra in anvil
-- update 'help' info with skills (i.e. replace the 'todo' and stuff)
 - make EnchantmentListener less computationally intensive -- i.e. dont check every item every time
-- test everything properly lol
-- rename enchantments nicely for upgrade/select without breaking everything
-- add more meaningful console logs

-## Doing
-- custom items (resource pack)

 ## Tested as working
 - allow creative flight when holding item in off-hand